ex3ndr/opentunnel/README.md

 # Opentunnel - encrypted tunnels to localhost
 opentunnel is a reverse proxy that creates an encrypted tunnel from a random public endpoint to a locally running web service.
+Opentunnel support any TCP connections and all modern browsers and devices (that support TLS v3).

 ## Status of the Opentunnel
 Opentunnel is in it's early experimental, but stable state.
 Opentunnel is tuned for low volume traffic and low latencies (any end-user app/device).